chetan51/deadmouse/README.md

 # DeadMouse

-Click on links without the mouse; just start typing.
-A Google Chrome extension.
+Ditch your mouse.
+Surf the web with just your keyboard.

 Try it out [here](http://chetan51.github.com/deadmouse/).